Henr1queSantos/Henr1queSantos/README.md

 ## 🚀 Projects

-Here are some of the projects I've built to sharpen my skills and deliver engaging user experiences:
+Here are some of the projects I've built to sharpen my skills.

 - 🔧 [**To-Do List App**](https://henr1quesantos.github.io/hs_todo-list-hooks/)
   A minimalist to-do list built with React Hooks for managing everyday tasks effortlessly.